railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

    *List of products and their stock levels*

-.. note:: Returning to Open ERP after printing PDF reports

-	When you're using the web client, documents such as this are not part of the standard web page but are generated in PDF format,
-	which you can print or attach to email or save on disk.
-So you don't get the standard Open ERP navigation links on these pages.

-	Open ERP has not always been fully consistent in the display of these pages, so the PDF page is not always brought up in a new tab or window as it should be (and as it is in other areas of Open ERP), but may replace the standard Open ERP web-format pages.

-	In such as case you'll have a strong temptation to just close the window once you've finished looking at the PDF document,
-	but that would completely close Open ERP for you!
-	Instead, click the :guilabel:`Back` button in your web browser to return to Open ERP.

 .. tip:: Traceability in double-entry

    Open ERP operates a double-entry stock transfer scheme similar to double-entry accounting.
-	Because of this you can carry out various analyses of stock levels in your warehouse, along with the corresponding levels in virtual locations at your supplier.
+   Because of this you can carry out various analyses of stock levels in your warehouse, along with the corresponding levels in Partner Location at your Supplier.

-	Supplier locations show negative levels once you've received goods in your company, as you can see in the figure :ref:`fig-lotsbyloc`.
+.. todo:: Got HERE.

 Control of purchase invoices
 ----------------------------